NSW and Queensland on flood watch as Cyclone Uesi nears Australia

 — Bureau of Meteorology, New South Wales (@BOM_NSW) February 11, 2020

-The cyclone is expected to come close to Queensland on Thursday night or Friday, and then weaken as it moves south towards NSW, bringing with it rain, hazardous swells and high winds.
+The cyclone is expected to come close to Queensland on Thursday night or Friday, and then weaken as it moves south towards NSW, bringing rain, hazardous swells and high winds.

 Parts of Queensland remain on flood watch, with warnings for coastal catchments between Bundaberg and the NSW border.